-After acquiring my BS from Texas A&M University, I earned my MD from UT Southwestern Medical School in Dallas and then completed residency there in Family Medicine and gained Board Certification.
-I joined a large medical group in Colorado Springs and loved partnering with individuals and families to improve their health, but soon grew weary of rushed appointments that didn't allow true connections and healing, or a focus on prevention.
+After earning my MD from UT Southwestern Medical School in Dallas and Family Medicine Board Certification, I joined a large medical group in Colorado Springs.
+I loved partnering with individuals and families to improve their health, but soon grew weary of a system that didn't allow true connections and healing, or a focus on prevention.

-I created a solo practice so I could slow down and nurture deep, healing relationships with my patients to understand and serve them better.
+I created a solo practice so I could nurture deep, healing relationships with my patients to understand and serve them better.
 I proactively partnered with my patients to prevent disease instead of waiting for it to strike them.
-Kaiser studied my practice when they noted how well my patients did as a result of doing things differently, putting them first instead of the typical ‘doctor as king’ mentality.
-I crafted one of the first concierge practices in the area to further deepen partnering relationships with my patients.
-In my quest to heal people that my conventional training left unanswered, I found Functional Medicine and studied an entirely new way of thinking and addressing health and disease.
-Through my extensive Institute of Functional Medicine training, I learned to look at the body as a whole, not as a series of independent systems.
+I pursued extensive training with the Institute of Functional Medicine, learning to look at the body as a whole, not as a series of independent systems.
 I discovered many lifestyle and non-pharmaceutical treatment options that were often safer and as effective as what I had previously been taught.
 Along the way, I earned my second Board Certification, in Integrative and Holistic Medicine.
 I gained experience in coaching people through change to help them succeed in taking back their health.

-Preventing serious diseases that hamper quality of life in my patients has been my passion for nearly two decades.
+Preventing serious diseases that hamper quality of life in my patients has been my passion for over two decades.
 I have extensive experience in evaluating an individual's risk of various diseases and guiding them on a path to significantly decrease their chance of developing those diseases.
-This includes diabetes, heart attacks, strokes, cancer, and now cognitive decline.
+This includes diabetes, heart attacks, strokes and cognitive decline.

 I know what it’s like to lose a loved one to Alzheimer’s.
 I know the fear of facing that potential future myself.
 Specializing in a program that has proven clinical improvement for those concerned of cognitive decline and dementia, I’ve personally made tough changes to follow the protocol myself.
+I've also seen it work.
 I understand what it takes, and what is at stake.

 I want to help you add life to your years and not just years to your life.
-I seek to assist you in securing a healthy brain and body for years to come.
-Consider the following questions:
+I'd like to assist you in securing a healthy brain and body for years to come.